gabrielzschmitz/Elementary-OS-Perfect-Install/How-Install-the-System.md

 ## 5.2-

 * Choosing to install alongside other system the other step is slice your HD/SSD with this bar.
-Just divide how much of your space will be use to the 2 system by moving this bar.
+Just divide how much of your space will be use to the 2 system by moving this bar;
 * **Tip:** if you are using Elemetary OS just to learn how it works something between 20 and 50GB is more than enough.

 ![](pictures/installation05ifdualboot.png)